MadPanCake/docusaurus/docs/unlimited-adventures/faq.md

 #### What are the server requirements?
 > I'm taking the concern of performance seriously and I closely monitor it.\
-> At the moment, the setup will run with just 6 GB of RAM allocated.
+> At the moment, the setup will run even with just 6 GB of RAM allocated.

 #### What if I don't like the setup?
 > We will refund you.
 Yeah, seriously!
 We are 100% confident with the quality of Unlimited Adventures!\